 Global Environments + Sustainability (GSVS) is a track or concentration within the interdisciplinary Global Studies major.
+Students gain foundational knowledge through diverse courses on multifaceted sustainability problems and solutions.
+They deepen their understanding of these issues by working collaboratively in both the Global Sustainability foundation course and the Capstone Seminar.
+The Global Studies major was approved in February 2014 and the first class of GSVS students graduated in May 2016.
+The program attracts a diverse array of undergraduates from across grounds and the number of students applying to GSVS has steadily increased.
 Students apply in the spring of their second year and complete the major in their third and fourth years.
 GSVS students address problems associated with human transformations of the earth through the triple lens of environment, equity, and economy by focusing on:

 - earth system science, environmental sustainability, ecosystem restoration and environmental conservation

 - human settlement patterns, rapid urbanization, and affordable housing

 - fresh water and sanitation production, consumption, and infrastructure

 - public health challenges connected with the built environment

 - environmental impact of material science and production